PCOS and Chronic Fatigue: Tips for Women with PCOS

 Anaemia is another side effect of PCOS, which can result in fatigue.
 Women with PCOS often experience longer and heavier menstrual cycles than usual, caused by low progesterone levels.
 This is characterised by severe bleeding that lasts seven days or more.

 As a result, iron levels can decrease and develop into anaemia, leaving you feeling lethargic and short of breath.
+To find out more, take a look at our guide that covers extreme fatigue and periods.

 What vitamins are good for the treatment of PCOS fatigue?